jpaulm/fbp-tutorial-filter-file/Step00/README.md

 ### DrawFBP

-We will start by installing DrawFBP, the FBP diagramming tool.
-Go to https://github.com/jpaulm/drawfbp/releases/tag/v2.16.15 (8,597,247 bytes), and download the DrawFBP jar file, and store it on your desktop.
+We will start by installing DrawFBP, the FBP diagramming tool.  * Go to https://github.com/jpaulm/drawfbp/releases/tag/v2.16.15 (8,597,247 bytes), and download the DrawFBP jar file, and store it on your chosen location for DrawFBP (either your desktop, or another location specifically for your DrawFBP work).

+*Our working assumption is that most users will have access to Windows, and that unix users will be able to adapt these steps to their preferences.

-Alternatively, you can do a search for `DrawFBP` on Maven.
+Alternatively, you can do a search for `DrawFBP` on Maven.  *This will become the preferred location for DrawFBP, its Help facility, and the Java FBP Jar file, once this tutorial is commissioned after our current regression testing.

 Make sure you have Java installed, by issuing